 These two deities are called Nebti, “The Two Ladies”, and are part of the official protocol of the sovereign.

-Another appellation of theirs in the magical-funerary texts is Merti and, in this case, they are assimilated to the two snakes that the initiate must balance: therefore, similar to the snakes of the hermetic caduceus and of the Far Eastern doctrines.
+Another appellation of theirs in the magical-funerary texts is Merti.
+In this case, they are assimilated to the two snakes that the initiate must balance, similar to the snakes of the hermetic caduceus and of the Far Eastern doctrines.

 Nekhbet is depicted as feminine in appearance with the crown of Upper Egypt, or alternatively as a vulture, sometimes protecting the Pharaoh.